-So we we're funded by a group of family offices and one us institution.
+So we we're we're funded by a group of family offices and one US institution.
 And so we've got various structures.
-We've done single investor single investment.
+We've done single investor, single investment.
 We've done close on fund and last few deals we've done deal by deal with a single investor or a majority investor investing alongside us.
-And it's, it's one of the challenges that there has been of doing deals deal by deal is that you need to run a you make an offer and then you have to run around trying to find the money.
+And it's it's one of the challenges that there has been of doing deals deal by deal is that you need to run a you make an offer and then you have to run around trying to find the money.

 Which doesn't work.
 So one of the things that has been great for us is actually to bring a new shareholder into the business called ABS.
-So ABS is a US, investment company, based, that headquartered in the US, but, have a office in London where the main decision makers are based at the moment.
+So ABS is a US, investment company, based.
+They're headquartered in the US, but, have a office in London where the main decision makers are based at the moment.
 And they, brought working capital into the business.

-It was in 2020 that they became a shareholder of the business.
+It was in 2020 that they became a shareholder of business.
 And, they've actually also, provided a line of capital for us to draw down on to secure a deal.
 Yep.
 And then we can bring equity investors in afterwards.
 Which just means our execution has been phenomenal.

-So you can buy it in cash, move really quickly, and then you can you can syndicate it out later, recycle that.
+So you can buy it in cash, move really quickly, and then you can, you can syndicated out there to recycle

+Yeah.
 Exactly.
 So so we have we've done, I think, our best investing since being able to execute so quickly.
 Yeah.
 And to be making offers on buildings with 100% confidence that we're going to provide the capital straight away as soon as we need to.
 And it's not a case of the sellers chasing us, but us actually chasing the sellers to get the deal done quicker.

 How much emphasis do you put on abs as a, as a partner through the four lenses?
 You know, how much forensic detail do you look into their business or is it.
 Yeah.
-Selecting a partner like this, do you kind of go through multiple different conversations with different people and and veto them so they don't have the right credentials?
+Selecting a partner like this, do you kind of has multiple different conversations with different people and and veto them so they don't have the right credentials?

 Yeah.
-So it's one of the, one of the things that we say when going into a relationship, any kind of business relationship is that you have to go through a process which is one, to get to know each other to to do something small and then three to maybe do something bigger if that works, if everything plays out and one and two correctly.
+So it's one of the, one of the things that we say when going into a relationship or any kind of business relationship is that you have to go through a process which is one, to get to know each other to to do something small and then three to maybe do something bigger.
+If that works, if everything plays out and one and two correctly.

-And so abs and in particular, Harry have known each other for a very long time.
-Harry's I can't remember how many years, but one of his first jobs was with abs.
-Yeah, as in that previous business before they set up.
+And so abs and in particular Harry have known each other for a very long time.
+Harris I can't remember how many years, but one of his first jobs was with abs.
+Yeah, as in that previous business before they set abs.
 And so he knows them incredibly well, trusts them, they trust him.
 We got to know them.
 They were looking to do things in the UK and solved some problems for us.

 And in bringing that line of capital.
 Yeah.
 And actually, yes, to having those conversations about what matters to us and what matters to them is absolutely fundamental.
-And I think it's one of the things that people fall down on because they think the values of the capital doesn't matter quite.
+And I think it's one of the things that people fall down on because they think the values of the capital doesn't matter.
+But yeah, because as long as you've got the capital, you can just go and invest.